-King Salmon is proposing to build, a new salmon farm site at the North Blowhole Point Site (34), at the north end of Waitata Reach at the entrance to Pelorus Sound.
+King Salmon is proposing build, a new salmon farm site at Horseshoe Bay in the lee (with respect to the North Reach) of Te Kaiangapipi Point on Waitata.
 This report reviews the suitability of the proposed site based on engineering considerations and identifies a design for the location.